spacemc2/spacemc2/README.md

 </div>

-<div align="center">There are two possible outcomes: if the result confirms the hypothesis, then you've made a measurement.
+<div align="begin">There are two possible outcomes: if the result confirms the hypothesis, then you've made a measurement.
 If the result is contrary to the hypothesis, then you've made a discovery</div>

 <div align="center" dir="auto" <img style="max-width: 100%;">